Big Brother (Australian TV series) season 1

-Big Brother 2001, also known as Big Brother 1, was the first season of the Australian reality television series Big Brother.
-It is based upon the Dutch series of the same name, it premiered on Network Ten on 23 April 2001 and lasted twelve weeks until the live finale on 16 July 2001.
-Big Brother 1 proved to be an early ratings success.
+The first season of the Australian reality television series, Big Brother, retroactively known as Big Brother 2001, premiered on Network Ten on 24 April 2001 and lasted twelve weeks until the live finale on 16 July 2001.
+The show proved to be an early ratings success.
 In total, the season averaged 1.4 million viewers, thus making it the fourth highest rated season to date.
 This season aired for a total of 85 days, with evictions occurring once every week beginning with the second week.
-In total, fourteen Housemates competed in Big Brother 1.
+In total, fourteen Housemates competed in this season.
 The original twelve entered on the first night, with two intruders entering at a later date.
 Ultimately, Housemate Ben Williams was later announced as the winner of the series, with Blair McDonough becoming the Runner-Up.

 The premise of the show remained largely unchanged from other installments of the series.
 Big Brother revolves around ten strangers living in a house together with no communication with the outside world.
 They are filmed constantly during their time in the house, and can have no communication with those filming them.
 Each week, each contestant, referred to as "Housemates", choose two people to be up for nomination.
 The three (or more) people with the most votes will be nominated to leave the house.
 The viewers then decide which of the nominees should leave, with the selected person leaving during a live show.
 This process continued until only three Housemates remained, in which the viewers would decide which of the Housemates would win the grand prize.
 A Housemate can be ejected from the show for breaking rules, such as discussing nominations when not permitted.

 The Finale was watched by 2.789 million Australian viewers.